Medical Policy: 02.04.62

-BCR/ABL1 qualitative testing for the presence of the fusion gene may be considered medically necessary for diagnosis of chronic myeloid leukemia, lymphoblastic lymphoma, acute myeloid leukemia, acute lymphocytic leukemia.
+BCR/ABL1 qualitative testing for the presence of the fusion gene may be considered medically necessary for diagnosis of chronic myeloid leukemia, lymphoblastic lymphoma, acute myeloid leukemia, and acute lymphocytic leukemia.

 BCR/ABL1 testing at baseline prior to initiation of treatment and at appropriate intervals during therapy may be considered medically necessary for monitoring treatment response and remission.